Debt Camel

 Cut your food costs

 • List everything you have and work out how to use them up.
-Lots of rice and bags of frozen prawns – that would be prawn risotto;
+Lots of rice and a bag of frozen prawns – that would be prawn risotto;

 • do you have some UFOs – Unidentified Frozen Objects – in your freezer?
 Take one out this evening and have a surprise for dinner tomorrow!

 • make a list of very cheap meals.
-Porridge, macaroni cheese, sardines on toast, baked potatoes and baked beans, soup made from odds and ends of vegetables.
+Porridge, macaroni cheese, sardines on toast, baked potatoes and baked beans, soup made from odds and ends of vegetables, dhal.
 Think veggie.
-Lots of ideas here Do you need, or want, extra cheap meals, to live on 50p a day for a bit, or even longer?;
+Lots of ideas here: Extra cheap meals, to live on 50p a day for a bit, or even longer?

-• make the Reduced For Quick Sale – the first aisle you go to in the supermarket and find out what times of day it tends to be filled;
+• make the yellow sticker aisle the first place you visit in the supermarket and find out what times of day it tends to be filled;

 • offer to cook a meal for your friends next month if they’ll cook one for you this month;